 - Depression prevents couples from addressing and resolving conflicts.

-- Depression accentuates a couple's differences and can lead to substance use and infidelity, which exacerbates their problems.
+- Depression accentuates a couple's differences and can lead to substance use and infidelity.

 - Once depression is treated, a marriage can often be saved and even become stronger than before.

 I’ve seen it over and over.
 Couples come see me and begin recounting a litany of complaints about each other.
 They share painful experiences of feeling hurt, jealous, ignored, and unvalued.
 They complain that their spouse has been irritable, withdrawn, short-tempered, impatient, and unsociable.
 They say they are fighting over money, childrearing, in-laws, balancing work and family, sex, friendships, housework, and leisure time.
 For many of these couples, it can be hard to remember when they last had a good time together or even what they originally found so attractive about each other.
 Everything about their relationship seems hopeless.
 And that is usually a telltale sign.

 An underlying condition that can be toxic to a relationship.

 Depression can be so toxic to a relationship that when couples come in for therapy I always screen for depression.
 Yes, the problems and conflicts they are experiencing are real.
 Yes, there are differences that need to be reconciled, bad habits that need to be broken, and empathy and communication that need to be cultivated.
 But what is often a key dynamic in a couple’s misery–and too frequently ignored–is that one or both partners may be depressed.
 While their challenges may be significant and need to be addressed, they are being exacerbated by a depression that may be biologically or hormonally based and must be treated.